 Posted in Criminal Defense on June 26, 2018

 Any criminal offense in Arizona has serious consequences; however, the use of a weapon during the offense can bring harsher sentencing.
 For example, the law can classify an assault charge as a misdemeanor, but it can be a felony if the perpetrator has a weapon.
 Arizona law considers such crimes as dangerous offenses.
-If the police have charged you or a loved one with a dangerous offense, talk to a criminal defense attorney.
+If the police have charged you or a loved one with a dangerous offense, talk to a Glendale criminal lawyer.

 What Is a Dangerous Offense?

 Arizona law defines a dangerous offense as any offense that involves the use or threat of a deadly weapon or dangerous instrument with the intent or infliction of serious bodily harm on another person.
 A deadly weapon is anything designed for lethal use, such as firearms, and a dangerous instrument is anything able to cause serious harm or death.
 A dangerous instrument does not need to itself be lethal.
 It can include anything as innocuous as a book or a bath towel – depending on the circumstances.

 A perpetrator does not need to use the deadly weapon or dangerous instrument to receive a dangerous offense charge.
 The presence or threat of using the weapon or instrument during the crime is enough to show the intent of harm to another person.
 In fact, many courts will charge a perpetrator with aggravated assault even when the victim did not sustain any injuries.

 The level of danger is what makes such offenses worse than the same offense conducted without a weapon.
 Because of this, dangerous offenses have their own sentencing structure, which has harsher consequences than a non-dangerous offense.